 One night in Costa Rica my thoughts were every where as I swung back and forth in my hammock.
-I reflected on my day and how I wish I had a few more days at… More
+I reflected on my day and how I wished I had a few more days at the lovely bungalow at Rancho Margot.
+My thoughts went from what I did that day, when will I visit the lovely Costa Rica again, my love life, my career, family, and my future.
+My thoughts started racing so much that I placed them on paper, and I now I want to share them with you…

 Before we go over the itinerary that Sam and I used, I’d like to give five general tips about traveling to Mexico City too.